garrandall/popular-music-data/tracks/hold-tight-justin-bieber.md

 I try to maintain
 So don't mind if I turn away, no no
 I try to maintain
-So don't mind if I turn away, ooh
+So don't mind if I turn away, oh

 That hold on tight
-Yeah that hold on tight, ooh that hold on tight
+Yeah that hold on tight, oh that hold on tight
 Them lips won't let me go
 Lips won't let me go, lips won't let me go oh
 Hold on tight, that hold on tight
 Yeah hold on tight, that hold on tight
-Ooh that hold on tight
+Oh that hold on tight
 Them lips won't let me go